 Property Liens To Avoid

-Mortgages give support, but you usually don’t want any other type of lien on your property.
-Which liens are bad?
-If they aren’t satisfied by the time you sell your house, lots of creditors have the ability to place a lien that can cause trouble later.
-Here are some of the most common reasons for liens:
+Beyond mortgages, you usually don’t want any other type of lien on your property.
+It’s important to know what liens you need to avoid or resolve as quickly as possible.
+If any debts aren’t satisfied by the time you sell your house, creditors can place liens that will cause trouble later.

-A creditor or an individual may win a judgment against you in court and have a right to place a lien on your property until you pay.
-One way this might occur is if you lost a dispute with a contractor over a payment for work.
+Judgment liens are intended to compel borrowers to repay a debt.
+A creditor or an individual may sue you and win a judgment against you in court to gain the right to place a lien on your property until you satisfy a debt.

-If you haven’t paid your taxes in a while, the government can also choose to put a lien on your property until you’re current on your taxes.
-There’s an added wrinkle with tax liens.
+If you haven’t paid your income or property taxes in a while, the government can also choose to put a lien on your property until you’re current on your payments – and there’s an added wrinkle with tax liens.

-While most creditors will wait until the property is sold to take a portion of the proceeds to pay off your debt, the IRS has the right to place a levy on your property, meaning they can foreclose on and sell your property, if you continue to fail to make the payments.
+While most creditors wait until the property is sold to take a portion of the proceeds to pay off your debt, the IRS has the right to place a levy on your property, meaning they can foreclose and sell your property if you continue to fail to make your payments.

 Homeowners Association Liens

-If you live in a homeowners association and don’t pay the dues, odds are the association will start by sending you letters and assessing late payment fees.
-If that doesn’t work, it may have the power based on the bylaws to place a lien on your property.
-It may even be able to progress to foreclosure, although this would be a last resort.
-The association may not want to go this route, though, as it would have to pay the property taxes.
+If you’re part of an HOA and don’t pay your dues, odds are the association will send you letters and assess late payment fees.
+If that doesn’t work, the HOA may place a lien on your property or even progress to foreclosure based on stipulations in its bylaws.
+However, the association may not want to take this route because it would have to pay the property taxes.

-Not only can liens affect the sale of a property, they also have the ability to kill your opportunity to buy a house or refinance your existing home.
+Not only can liens affect the sale of a property, but they can also impact your ability to buy a house or refinance your existing home.

-In order to get a new mortgage of any kind, you’ll have to pay off your lien.
-Depending on the type of loan, this will either have to be paid prior to the time you apply for a mortgage or at closing.
+In order to get a new mortgage of any kind, you’ll need to pay off your lien.
+Depending on the type of loan you want, the lien must be repaid before you apply for the mortgage or at closing.
 Additional documentation will be required to prove payoff in some cases.

-The one exception to the above is that certain new FHA loans may be granted if the lien is on a repayment plan.
+The one exception to the above scenario is that certain new Federal Housing Administration (FHA) loans may be granted if the lien is on a repayment plan.
 We recommend talking to a lender to see if this applies to you.

 In some instances, you may have to reestablish credit for 12 months and have a letter of explanation for all liens and judgments.

-If you have a lien that could eventually turn into a tax or homeowners association foreclosure, it’s important to take care of these items before they get to the foreclosure point.
+If you have a lien that could eventually turn into a tax or homeowners association foreclosure, it’s important to take care of these items before it gets to that point.

-If you’re home does end up going into foreclosure, you won’t be able to get another FHA or VA loan for three years.
-If you’re looking at conventional loans through Fannie Mae or Freddie Mac, you would have to wait seven years after the foreclosure.
-You wouldn’t have any mortgage options for the first year after the foreclosure.
+If your home does end up going into foreclosure, you usually won’t be able to get another FHA or Department of Veterans Affairs (VA) loan for at least 2 years.
+If you’re looking at conventional loans through Fannie Mae or Freddie Mac, you would have to wait at least 7 years after a foreclosure to take out a loan.
+You wouldn’t have any mortgage options the first year after foreclosure.
 In any case, this is something you should really try to avoid.

 Mortgage Basics - 5-minute read